developeramarish/ASP.NET-Token-Based-Authentication-/README.md

 <h3>Step 5)</h3>

-The user account and ASP.NET Membership stuff is all set up for you when you select Authentication to <b>Individual User</b>.
+The ASP.NET Identity is already set up for you when you select Authentication to <b>Individual User Accounts</b>.

 First, create an account.
 You can use whatever debugging tool you want, but for this tutorial, I will be using <a href="http://www.telerik.com/fiddler">Fiddler</a> as my debugging tool.
 You can download <a href="http://www.telerik.com/fiddler">Fiddler</a> for free through this link <a href="https://www.telerik.com/download/fiddler">https://www.telerik.com/download/fiddler</a>.